coop152/obsidian-vaults/Year 3/Implementing SoC Designs/Phase 1 Notes.md

 # Unit 3
 - Something very wrong with the line drawing implementation.
 Draws lines with completely wrong lengths and angles, as well as going out of the bounds of the screen.
+- Calculates dx as x1 - y0 and dy as y1 - x0

 # Unit 4
 - Fully functional, though it's slower than the others.